 Men And Sleep - Why It Matters

 Men and sleep are inextricably linked, yet the importance of getting a good night's rest often goes unrecognized.
-It is especially important for men to make sure they are getting enough sleep as it can affect their overall health, moods, and productivity.
+Men need to make sure they are getting enough sleep as it can affect their overall health, moods, and productivity.
 Sleep is an essential part of our daily lives that allows us to adjust our body clocks to any changes in schedule, such as daylight savings time.

-When it comes to sleeping patterns, men tend to be less consistent than women with regard to both duration and quality of sleep.
-While both men and women tend need about the same amount of sleep each night, males experience longer periods of deep REM (rapid eye movement) sleep each night compared to women.
+Regarding sleeping patterns, men tend to be less consistent than women about both duration and quality of sleep.
+While both men and women tend to need about the same amount of sleep each night, males experience longer periods of deep REM (rapid eye movement) sleep each night compared to women.
 However, this can be interrupted by health issues such as sleep apnea and stress.
-As a result, many men find themselves suffering from fatigue during the day which can lead to decreased mental focus and concentration levels at work or school.
+As a result, many men find themselves suffering from fatigue during the day, which can lead to decreased mental focus and concentration levels at work or school.

 Switching time zones by moving the clock forward an hour during warmer months can disrupt this pattern.